cocos/cocos-docs/en/components/dragonbones.md

 5. Click the preview button at the top of the editor, we can see that the knife on the robot's right hand has been replaced.

     ![dragonbones-cloth](./dragonbones/cloth4.png)

+## DragonBones Attach Node and Collision Detection

+The methods of DragonBones Attach Node and Collision Detection are exactly the same as Spine, please refer to [Spine Attach Node and Collision Detection](./spine.md) for details.